Why Social Media “Likes” Don’t Always Mean Success

 - You can determine this number by dividing the number of impressions by the number of clicks, although most platforms calculate this number for you

-- When utilizing this number, be sure to look at industry averages for the social platform you are viewing, as a good CTR is different across industries and platforms based on the demographics that use it
+- When utilizing this number, be sure to look at industry averages for the social platform you are viewing, as a good CTR is different across industries and sites based on the demographics that use it

-- This metric allows you to see how much one-click cost
+- This metric allows you to see how much one click cost

 - Social media CPC used to be significantly lower than it is now, but it is critical to spend money on your social media channels as this is the only guaranteed way your target market will see your content